elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promises-chaining.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Chaining promises is the process of chaining subscribers of the initial promise.
-Typically, we will use the dot to chain each subscriber in the order that we want the subscribers to interact with the Promise.</div><br />
+  <div><strong>Interview Response:</strong> Chaining promises is a process of chaining subscribers of the initial promise.
+Typically, we use the dot to chain each subscriber in the sequence we want them to interact with the Promise.</div><br />
-  <div><strong>Technical Response:</strong> Chaining promises is the very reason we have promises in the first place.
-It is a proper way to tell JavaScript the next thing to do after an asynchronous task is done, thus avoiding the pyramid of dome typically associated with nested callbacks.
+  <div><strong>Technical Response:</strong> Chaining promises is why we have promises in the first place.
+It is proper to tell JavaScript the next thing to do after an asynchronous task is done, thus avoiding the pyramid of doom typically associated with nested callbacks.
 It also reduces the complexity of your code and increases readability.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />